Man on computer

 • Practitioner Health: This is a free, confidential mental health and addiction service with expertise in supporting healthcare professionals in NHS primary care settings.

-• HR leads or managers can find out more about strengthening suicide prevention for their staff through Herefordshire & Worcestershire’s suicide prevention hub for workplaces.
+• HR leads or managers can find out more about strengthening suicide prevention for their staff through Herefordshire and Worcestershire’s suicide prevention hub for workplaces.

 • Please make sure to raise any concerns or worries about your own, or someone else's mental health with your line manager if you feel able to do so.